Nan is a queer poet, Great Salt Lake celebrant, and vigil keeper.

 During her weeks on the receding lake shore, she composed irreplaceable, a collective praise poem for great Salt Lake, containing over 400 lake-facing voices.
 The book was published in fall of 2024 by Moon in the Rye Press.
 The ode is a community cry for the full restoration of the ecosystem.

-The 2024 winter vigil featured twice daily demonstrations of love for the lake at the Utah State Capitol.
-Advocates of all ages walked with waves in silence every morning and celebrated the lake’s species with jubilant singing and dancing each evening.
-Over 1200 people participated in 68 demonstrations during the session.
-As the 2025 session approaches, Nan and her accomplices at Making Waves Artists Collaborative are preparing to keep vigil at the Capitol again.
+The 2024 and 2025 winter vigils featured daily demonstrations for the lake at the Utah State Capitol throughout the entirety of the legislative sessions.
+Advocates of all ages walked with waves in silence each morning and celebrated the lake’s species with jubilant singing and dancing in the evening.
+Thousands of people have participated in over one hundred demonstrations during the sessions.
+Nan and her accomplices at Making Waves Artists Collaborative organized and led these diverse and inclusive demonstrations on behalf of the lake.

-Nan continues to advocate for Rights of Nature, legally defensible personal rights for ecosystems, including Great Salt Lake.
+Nan lives twenty miles southeast of the receding lake shore with her Turkish spouse and beloved border collie-lab friend.
+She advocates for Rights of Nature, legally defensible personal rights for ecosystems.
 Her work gives voice to their inherent right to live, flourish, and evolve in natural way.
 The words emerge from a devotion to repairing the breach between humans and the rest of the sentient, singing earth.